minprog/pyprog/opdrachten/week5/indexer/index.md

 You should not need to know how the `sys.argv` works in the code above to be able to implement the program.
 All you need to know is that the function `create_index` receives the name of a file that you need to open and read to fill an index.

+## File versus filename

+In this program the function `create_index` receives a **filename** as a parameter.
+This is not the same as having a **file** as a parameter.
+In the book, passing an already-opened file as a parameter is done using the `TextIO` type.
+However, a filename is nothing more than a simple string, so do not confuse these two!

 ## Testing your program